 3. The biggest hurricanes start with the smallest storms on the hurricane highway.

-Hurricanes, cyclones, typhoons—these are all actually names for the same force of nature, like the storm that hit the east coast in 1992.
-Cyclones like Hurricane Andrew don’t just form out of thin air.
+Hurricanes, cyclones, typhoons—these are all names for the same force of nature, like Hurricane Andrew, which hit the East Coast in 1992.
+Cyclones like Andrew don’t just form out of thin air.
 All tropical cyclones require a relatively tiny “nucleus” of thunderstorms in order to develop.
 When the air and water temperatures are right, these groups of thunderstorms sometimes spin up into a fierce low-pressure system capable of causing a lot of damage.
-We see lots of these seedling thunderstorms over the ocean every year, but only a small number of them actually become hurricanes.
+We see lots of these seedling thunderstorms over the ocean every year, but only a small number of them become hurricanes.

 Where a tropical storm or hurricane begins its trip across the ocean depends on what time of the year it forms.
 Storms that form early in the season usually get their start from thunderstorms or cold fronts that stall over the water very close to land; almost all of the storms that form in the Atlantic in June come to life within a few hundred miles of land.
 When we reach the peak of hurricane season, though, they start to form farther and farther out in the ocean—all the way out to the shores of Africa.

 5. Fall is the peak of hurricane season on the hurricane highway.

 Hurricane season in the Atlantic Ocean runs from June 1 through November 30.
 Storms are most common during that six-month stretch of the year, but sometimes they can form earlier or later too.
 That said, the period between the middle of August and the middle of October is typically the climatological peak of the season.
 That’s because, as the ocean water gets warmer, the atmosphere becomes conducive to vigorous storms, increasing the risk for hurricanes and tropical storms.